jubbp/EM-COMM-PJ/README.md

 it is important to remember that no encryption is allowed in on the Amateur Radio Bands.

-There are ways you can obvuskate your communications to make them less obvious.
+There are ways you can obfuscate your communications to make them less obvious.

 * Use "non-standard" frequencies
 * Digital rather than analogue
 * Code words and predefined phrases

+## Information is King

+During an emergency event, access to information is of utmost importance.
+Without timely and accurate information you can not make decisions which may affect you, your family and friends.

+To gather information you can:

+* Listen to official radio sources
+* listen to broadcast radio
+* read official govt information
+* read/listen/watch media reports

+A cental location for verified information is important.
+From this central location others should be able retieve the information.

 ## Tools